Food and Journeys®

 • Add the chopped hotdog and the shredded chicken, mixing to combine everything.

-• Use a strainer to pour the liquid from the chicken, then add the bouillon cubes and a tablespoon of fish sauce.
+• Use a strainer to pour the liquid from the chicken, then add the bouillon cubes and half a tablespoon of fish sauce.

 • Add the macaroni.